rgreenste/varAnnoPrototype/README.md

 ## Get Help

-Help information an documentation for functions in this package can be accessed by typing a ‘?’ before the function name.
+Help information and documentation for functions in this package can be accessed by typing a ‘?’ before the function name.
 An example is included below: